 Archive of selected Georgian street art works.
 2021-2023.

 As a result, the scale brings these works to the status of urban planning dominance and might improve navigation in the typical panel architecture of residential buildings.
-Contemporary Georgian authors also paint their works in small towns all over the country, transforming whole districts.
+Contemporary Georgian authors also paint their works in small towns all over the country, transforming places.
 This makes the perception of large-scale street art possible not only in the capital and its suburbs.

 Despite the multilingual nature of the local street art scene, it can happen that there is little context that could provide the basis for interpretation.
 In addition, some street artists hide their identity, thus making it more difficult to establish consistency concerning themes and style in their works.